AparajitoSaha/ECE4960-FastRobots/lab1.md

 #### Software Installations
 The Artemis Nano is compatible with the Arduino IDE software suite, which means that we can use Arduino-like syntax to perform functions related to the ports on the microcontroller.
 I used the instructions in the lab handout to configure the Arduino environment on my computer for interacting with the Artemis Nano, mainly through these following steps:
--Update the Arduino IDE to its latest version (I had an older version installed, now updated to v1.8.19) -Add the Arduino Core for the Sparkfun Apollo3 (the processor onboard the Artemis Nano) by entering the custom link *here* in the Boards Manager URL
+* Update the Arduino IDE to its latest version (I had an older version installed, now updated to v1.8.19)
+* Add the Arduino Core for the Sparkfun Apollo3 (the processor onboard the Artemis Nano) by entering the custom link `https://raw.githubusercontent.com/sparkfun/Arduino_Apollo3/main/package_sparkfun_apollo3_index.json` in the Boards Manager URL
--Install the Sparkfun Apollo3 library through the Boards Manager, and select the Sparkfun Redboard Artemis Nano from the Boards dropdown menu - after this, we’re all set to plug in the cable to the Artemis Nano!
+* Install the Sparkfun Apollo3 library through the Boards Manager, and select the Sparkfun Redboard Artemis Nano from the Boards dropdown menu - after this, we’re all set to plug in the cable to the Artemis Nano!

 #### Example 1: Blink
 The Blink sketch is the default example tested on every Arduino board, which turns on and off the onboard LED connected to pin 13 at 1 second intervals.
 On the Artemis Nano, the onboard LED is connected to pin 19, which can be accessed through the `LED_BUILTIN` environment variable.
 The video snippet below shows the LED blinking on and off as desired.